Myth: Definitions

-In colloquial use, "myth" can also be used of a collectively held belief that has no basis in fact, or any false story.
+In colloquial use, myth can also be used of a collectively held belief that has no basis in fact, or any false story.
 This usage, which is often pejorative, arose from labelling the religious myths and beliefs of other cultures as incorrect, but it has spread to cover non-religious beliefs as well.

-As commonly used by folklorists and academics in other relevant fields, such as anthropology, "myth" has no implication whether the narrative may be understood as true or otherwise.
-Among biblical scholars of both the Old and New Testament, the word "myth" has a technical meaning, in that it usually refers to "describe the actions of the other‐worldly in terms of this world" such as the Creation and the Fall.
+As commonly used by folklorists and academics in other relevant fields, such as anthropology, myth has no implication whether the narrative may be understood as true or otherwise.
+Among biblical scholars of both the Old and New Testament, the word myth has a technical meaning, in that it usually refers to "describe the actions of the other‐worldly in terms of this world" such as the Creation and the Fall.

+Since myth is popularly used to describe stories that are not objectively true, the identification of a narrative as a myth can be highly controversial.
+Many religious adherents believe that the narratives told in their respective religious traditions are historical without question, and so object to their identification as myths while labelling traditional narratives from other religions as such.
+Hence, some scholars may label all religious narratives as "myths" for practical reasons, such as to avoid depreciating any one tradition because cultures interpret each other differently relative to one another.
+Other scholars may abstain from using the term myth altogether for purposes of avoiding placing pejorative overtones on sacred narratives.